nik184/my-social-network/README.md

 To discover another peer:
 1. Ensure both applications are running
+2. **Automatic Local Discovery**: Peers on the same network are discovered automatically via mDNS
-2. Use the "P2P Network Discovery" section in the UI
+3. **Manual Discovery**: Use the "P2P Network Discovery" section in the UI
-3. Copy your Peer ID from the "Current Node Info" section and share it
+4. Copy your Peer ID from the "Current Node Info" section and share it
-4. Enter another peer's Peer ID to discover and connect to them
+5. Enter another peer's Peer ID to discover and connect to them
+6. **Application Filtering**: Only peers running this specific application will be connected
-5. The DHT will automatically help discover peers across the internet
+7. The DHT helps discover peers across the internet

 ## Architecture